AI makes us code faster

 Kiro post-launch metrics

-Spec-driven development adoption and
+Spec-driven development feature adoption and

-6-month post-launch metrics
+6 months post-launch metrics

 82% of users adopted spec-driven development — significant uptake for a completely new workflow.
 Satisfaction followed: 83% positive ratings on spec creation, 73% on task creation.